MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 1. Microsoft Entra ID returns a nonce that's valid for 5 minutes.
 1. The operating system (OS) sends a login request to Microsoft Entra ID with an embedded assertion signed with the UserSecureEnclaveKey that resides in the Secure Enclave.
 1. Microsoft Entra ID validates the signed assertion using the user's securely registered public key of UserSecureEnclave key.
 Microsoft Entra ID validates the signature and nonce.
 Once the assertion is validated, Microsoft Entra ID creates a [primary refresh token (PRT)](../devices/concept-primary-refresh-token.md) encrypted with the public key of the UserDeviceEncryptionKey that is exchanged during registration and sends the response back to the OS.
 1. The OS decrypts and validates the response, retrieves the SSO tokens, stores and shares it with the SSO extension for providing SSO.
-The user is able to access macOS, cloud and on-premises applications without the need to authenticate again (SSO).
+The user is able to access macOS, cloud and on-premises applications by using SSO.

 Refer to [macOS Platform SSO](../devices/macos-psso.md) for more information on how to configure and deploy Platform Credential for macOS.